nixxo/rust-lang-book-it/src/ch17-02-concurrency-with-async.md

 block and have the runtime run them both to completion using the `trpl::join` function.

-In the section [Waiting for All Threads to Finishing Using `join` Handles][join-handles]<!-- ignore -->, we showed how to use the `join` method on the `JoinHandle` type returned when you call `std::thread::spawn`.
+In the section [Waiting for All Threads to Finish Using `join` Handles][join-handles]<!-- ignore -->, we showed how to use the `join` method on the `JoinHandle` type returned when you call `std::thread::spawn`.
 The `trpl::join` function is similar, but for futures.
 When you give it two futures,